Effective teacher questioning

 - refrain from posing a string of questions

-- use tools such as Bloom's taxonomy to assist with the framing of questions that pose different cognitive demand.
+- use tools such as Bloom's taxonomy to assist with the framing of questions that pose different cognitive demands.

 Use questions to promote collaboration